Statistical Properties of Rectified Flow

 where $S,\tilde{S}$ are remainder terms.
-The main benefit of the above expression is that the integral term in \eqref{eq:linearization} is much simpler to analyze, as it reduces to a linear combination of kernel-like quantities evaluated over the deterministic trajectory $z(s)$.
+In the first line we exploit a variation of parameters-type bound.
+The second line is the usual linearization of ratio estimators such as the ones for Kernel regression.
+The main benefit of the above expression is that the integral term in \eqref{eq:linearization} is much simpler to analyze, as it reduces to a linear combination of kernel-like quantities evaluated over the deterministic trajectory $\mathfrak{R}(s,x)$.
 The bulk of the proof consists of first showing that this linearized component enjoys the asymptotic bias/variance bounds and CLT in Theorem \ref{teo:CLT} and subsequent remark.
 This is done in Proposition \ref{prop:linearized} and Theorem \ref{teo:CLTlinear}.
-Then, we show that the remainder $\tilde{S}$ is of sufficiently low order.
+Then, we show that the remainder $\tilde{S}$ decays faster than this rate.
 We defer all the proofs and details to Section \ref{sec:unboundedproof}.